Unveiling the mystery behind getting a Michigan Marriage License

 How do we get a Michigan Marriage License is the most common question we get asked.

-If you're one of our clients, you don't have to worry about it; when it's time to apply we'll email instructions and link on how to do it.
+If you're one of our clients, you don't have to worry about it.
+When it's time to apply we'll email you all the information and links you need.

 But, for everyone else, I'll make it real easy for you...